Printer-Friendly Version Email This Article

 Question: How does the teacher implement instruction?

 Answer: Implementing instruction with a student requires individualization.
-Each student with autism is unique requiring his or her own program and instruction.
-However, there are a series of steps that comprise the instructional process that every educator should understand and follow when providing instruction to any student with autism.
+Each student with ASD is unique requiring his or her own program and instruction.
+However, a series of steps exist that comprise the instructional process every educator should understand and follow when providing instruction to any student with ASD.

 Question: What is an instructional cue?